 A very informative resource from the Funeral Consumers Alliance of Western Massachusetts also provides resources that outline green burial cemeteries in Massachusetts.

-Although not widely available yet, there are other green funeral alternatives entering the death care sector as society is leaning towards seeking more sustainable alternatives to traditional burial or flame cremation.
+Although not widely available yet, other green funeral alternatives are entering the death care sector as society is leaning towards seeking more sustainable alternatives to traditional burial or flame cremation.

 To learn more, visit our detailed Guides to Water Cremation (Aquamation) and Human Composting (Natural Organic Reduction).